 Registration 09:30, 10:00 start, teams return 15:30 and event close at 16:00

 Liverpool centre.
 Starting and finishing at the Black-E centre located at just downhill of the Anglican Cathedral, on Great George Street, Liverpool L1 5EW

 2023 Registration is now open Click here to register now

 Here you will find all you need to know about this exciting event whilst raising awareness of Shelterbox and discovering one of England’s great cities.

 The North West ShelterBox Scavenger Hunt is open to teams of six Cubs, six Scouts or six Explorer Scouts from Merseyside, Cheshire, West Lancashire, East Lancashire, Cumbria, Greater Manchester West, Greater Manchester East, Greater Manchester North and Isle of Man Scout counties.
 All Cub and Scout teams must be accompanied by a responsible adult, Explorer Scout teams may be accompanied or supervised remotely (the leader must be in the vicinity and in contact with the team).
 This promises to be a popular event and is available on a first come first served basis.

 ShelterBox provide emergency shelter and lifesaving supplies for families around the world who are affected by disasters at the time when they need it the most.

 2014 saw the first North West Region Scavenger Hunt with over 30 Teams taking part in Liverpool City Centre.

-To date in total we have raised over £18,000 for ShelterBox
+To date in total we have raised just short of £22,000 for ShelterBox